shrideio/shoebox/src/ci/README.md

 ### Setup

 1. Drone Vault plugin requires a Vault client token for accessing secrets stored in the Vault service.
 Check if the `$VAULT_TOKEN` environment variable is assigned by running the following command `$ echo $VAULT_TOKEN`.
 If not, fetch the Vault client token and set the variable as described [here](/src/vault/README.md#issue-a-client-token) before continuing.
 Replace the placeholder in the `.env` file by running the following command.

-    > WARNING: Do not forget to replace [vault-token] with the actual value

     ```